-What is the birth certificate information used for?
+What is birth certificate information used for?

 The information collected is used to record what happened during pregnancy, labor and delivery, and any issues the newborn experienced.
-The information will be used to understand and help prevent birth defects, preterm births, maternal deaths, and other labor, delivery and birth outcomes.
-Information collected also assists local and state public health leaders in making decisions that address programs needed in the community such as diabetes care, teen pregnancy, Women, Infants & Children (WIC), etc.
+The information will be used to understand and help prevent birth defects, preterm births, maternal deaths, other labor and delivery outcomes, and public health programs.